kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ### When it is safe to Prevent pod placement?

-Generally speaking it is safe to prevent pod placement to nodes without CSI driver in scheduler, if cluster-admin or Kubernetes distro is aware that, it is running a version of autoscaler (CAS or Karpenter), which is aware of CSI attach limits coming from the node.
-For CAS this generally means, `enable-csi-node-aware-scheduling` flag should be enabled and set to true in the version of CAS that is running in the cluster.
+Generally speaking it is safe to prevent pod placement to nodes without CSI driver in scheduler when running an autoscaler that has support for CSI attach limit awareness.
+Cluster Autoscaler currently supports this with the enable-csi-node-aware-scheduling feature flag (starting with version 1.35).
+Other autoscalers in the ecosystem may support this in the future.

+Obviously it is also safe to prevent pod placement if your cluster doesn't have any autoscalers.

 #### What happens if cluster-admin opts-in to prevent pod scheduling but autoscaler does not have CSI attach limit awareness?